christhefrog/vscode-c-runner/README.md

 # C-runner

-C-runner is a tool for building and runing C projects (along with including libraries and folders)\
+C-runner is a tool for building and runing C projects\
-As of now it is only available on windows with MinGW (gcc)
+As of now it is only available on Windows with MinGW

-To run a project you need to use `runc: Run Project` command from the command palette (F1 or Ctrl+Shift+P and type `runc`)
+To run a project you need to use `runc: Run Project` command from the command palette (F1 or Ctrl+Shift+P and type `runc`)\n _Make sure to have MinGW installed and gcc added to system path_

 ## Features